All Episodes

 We need to discourage anybody that's trying to cut a part of this and a part of that.

-I remember in the eighties when uh Iran was trying to uh interfere, and they are doing this now again, and it seems like it's amazing.
+I remember in the 80s when Iran was trying to interfere, and they are doing this now again.

-You're talking about you're talking about the Shia.
+You're talking about the Shia.

 And I could understand that.

-The other question is what's good for the Iraqis?
+The other question is, what's good for the Iraqis?

-what is good has been happening to them and to their daily lives.
+What is good has been happening to them and to their daily lives.

-That is an interesting point because we've been talking all day today about media coverage of this war and how one-sided it is and you know the The media never talks about how good it is for the Iraqis.
+That is an interesting point because we've been talking all day today about media coverage of this war and how one-sided it is.

-Yep, they they always talk about how the Iraqis are getting killed and murdered and uh these roadside bombs, and they they make it sound like the Iraqis have no desire for us to be there.
+And they make it sound like the Iraqis have no desire for us to be there.

 They want us to get out of there.